nandustrings6/Password-Generator/README.md

 # User story

 * User clicks on "generate" button which will, prompt user with the following option;
-    a.
-Choose the lenght of the password within a pre-set criteria of between 8 to 128 characters length
+    - Choose the lenght of the password within a pre-set criteria of between 8 to 128 characters length
-    b.
-Choose upper case in password
+    - Choose upper case in password
-    c.
-Choose lower case in password
+    - Choose lower case in password
-    d.
-Choose special charaters in password
+    - Choose special charaters in password
-    e.
-Choose numerals in password
+    - Choose numerals in password
 * If user entered password length does not meet the required criteria the user is prompted to enter the correct length criteria once again.
 * At any point user can choose to abandon the request by clicking cancel.
 * Once all the criteria have been choose a random password is displayed for user